Case Study · AI Translation

 Choose gender mode

-Pick male, female, group of males, group of females, mixed genders or general.
-The AI adjusts grammar accordingly.
+Pick male, female, group of males, group of females, mixed genders or general, and the AI adjusts the grammar accordingly.
+This one small step is what makes the difference between wrong and right Hebrew.

 03Get your translation